-Balance The Balance column lists the total sum each customer owes and the total owed column lists the total value of customer transactions - that is, invoices, receipts or credit notes, dated in advance of the report date.
+Balance The Balance column lists the total sum each customer owes and the total owed by all debtors from unpaid invoices, less any unused credits or payments on account.
+Future This shows you what financial transactions will happen in the future.
+The Future column lists the total value of customer transactions - that is, invoices, receipts or credit notes, dated in advance of the report date.
 A value will only appear in this column if you have selected Include Future Transactions in the Criteria window.